Asafv/React-Native-Course/README.md

 4. Open the app via Expo ("Project" > "Open Project")
 5. Open with device - "Device" > "Open with IOS/Android"

-* This time we used Expo as development tool, next time we will start using React-Native directly.
+* This time we used Expo as development tool, next time we will start using React-Native emulators directly.
 Please follow installation doc inside mail.
 ## Quiz Answers

 1. How to add __style__ to a React-Native component as __< Text />__ ?